andrew-noble/doomscroll-detector/README.md

 # Doomscrolling Detector

-I built this computer vision pipeline because I hate how much I scroll on my phone.
+A computer vision pipeline that detects when you're reclined and on your phone.
+I built this because I hate how much I scroll on my phone.
 My precious life seems to just drain away.

 ![Demo GIF](media/clip1.gif)

 Anecdotally, I don't find myself scrolling away the hours while on my feet, or even seated in a chair.
-It mostly occurs when I am reclined.
+It mostly occurs when I am laying in bed or on a couch.

 The system flags doomscrolling when the subject has a phone in their hand **and** is reclined.

 It would be easy to add in Stripe to charge your credit card, so I put in a spoofed penalty counter.

-I built this for HackCMU 2025 over 24 hours on September 12-13, 2025 and had a blast.
+Built at HackCMU 2025 in a 24-hour sprint.

 # Running the Project